NixOS

 --argstr path "/keep$HOME/.config/home-manager"

-that loads nixos-repl.nix placed in the same directory.
+that loads nixos-repl.nix placed in the same

 { username, hostname, path }: